 31. Chicago Bears- Alshon Jeffery

-Yes, the Bears already tagged him and yes, he didn't really play up to the $14.5 million price tag it came with.
-But Jeffery is a physical freak at the wideout position who has game-changing ability.
+Yes, the Bears already tagged him and yes, they've already said they're not going to tag him again.
+But Jeffery is the best option for the Bears to use the tag on.
+He is a physical freak at the wideout position who has game-changing ability.
 With the Bears most likely changing things up at QB, it's important to have as many weapons as possible.
 Jeffery and Jordan Howard form a formidable tandem that, with the right quarterback, could make for a very dangerous offense.
 Tag him just for the potential, especially since things can only go up from last year.

 30. Cincinnati Bengals- Andrew Whitworth